Social Media Growth

 Social interaction is becoming increasingly valuable.
 And sales are being started and completed via social pages.
 We can’t keep our heads buried in the sand much longer.
 And as marketers, we know Google will tighten the rope around the necks of Adwords advertisers.
 More of them will be pushed into the social realm to find new customers, make sales and build brands that those customers will stay loyal to.

-- Amazing reach to billions of people (google doesn’t offer that)
+- Amazing reach to billions of people you can’t reach on Google or Bing

 - More personal and meaningful connectivity to new friends, customers and influencers